stonemjs/docs/src/docs/router/binding.md

 ## Best Practices

-Stone Router’s binding system is powerful — but with great power comes great responsibility.
+Stone Router’s binding system is powerful, but with great power comes great responsibility.
 Here’s how to get the most out of it:

 #### Use Binding for Models, Not Logic